Ranfurly Shield: Proposed rule changes

 The changes were not implemented but did receive support from Auckland, which held the Shield when the NZRU released its report.

-Teams
+Current teams

 Just under half of the unions that can contest for the Ranfurly Shield do not have an alias.
 South Canterbury's emblem is their own Coat of Arms.
 But a soldier represents their green and black colour and current mascot, Tim and Ru.
 The mascots were originally used during wartime and were created by Ronald Murray.
 Many of the unions below have this situation, like Poverty Bay's Weka, it resembles their mascot after the 2011 squads post-match photo after the Lochore Cup final.